Pediatric Orthopedic Surgeons treating a Broken Wrist

 4. Lack of vitamin B-12.

 Some conditions may necessitate surgery to correct the underlying cause of unsteady gait.
-It included spinal disorders including lumbar spinal stenosis and cervical stenosis.
-Hearing aids for hearing problems, canes or walkers to help with walking, and vision correction with glasses or a new prescription for glasses are all possible treatments.
+These included spinal disorders including lumbar spinal stenosis and cervical stenosis.
+Additionally, hearing aids for hearing problems, canes or walkers to help with walking, and vision correction with glasses or a new prescription for glasses are all possible treatments.
 If an underlying condition is causing an abnormal gait, the person’s walking should improve once the condition is treated.
-This is usually the case with broken bones, which can be treated with a cast.
+Furthermore, this is usually the case with broken bones, which can be treated with a cast.
 Other injuries may necessitate surgery or physical therapy to restore normal gait.
-Long-term cases of abnormal gait are likely to be treated with assistive devices.
+Doctors will treat Long-term cases of abnormal gait with assistive devices.
 These could include:

 • Knee braces